carrierfry/pixels-dndbeyond-userscript/README.md

 ## Features
 - Can connect to Pixel dice
-- Can identify a roll with a Pixel die and submit it to DnD Beyond as a custom roll (Currently only D20s work)
+- Can identify a roll with a Pixel die and submit it to DnD Beyond as a custom roll
 - Die rolls appear in the game log for other players that are in the session

 ## How to use